Azure/cortana-intelligence-personalization-data-science-playbook/Product_Suggestions_Using_Hybrid_Recommenders.md

 New users at Contoso Mart may not yet have made purchases, left ratings, or navigated the website.
 Personalized product recommendations can nonetheless be provided using an approach called *content boosting*, which leverages the new user's demographic similarity to existing users of the website.
 To employ content boosting, information that can be used to assess the similarity between users must be supplied.

 Some user descriptors are straightforward to infer from data collected during account creation.
 For example, a user's shipping address suggests their location, and their chosen appellation (Mr./Ms./Mrs.) reflects their gender.
 Though age, marital status, and interests are highly relevant for product recommendations, most retailers do not request this information during account creation because it may be considered overly personal or extend the sign-up process unnecessarily.
 Instead, some retailers request this information after sign-up with the explanation that it will be used to provide more accurate product recommendations.
 Additional incentivization can be provided by offering a Rewards program that requires users to share additional demographic data.
+Retailers may also consult a third party or use imputation/inference to fill in missing data as necessary.

 Temporary or redundant accounts typically include only a fraction of a user's purchases and other behaviors.
 When multiple accounts can be attributed with high confidence to a single customer, recommendation quality may be improved by combining activities across accounts.
 Information available in user descriptions, including full name and address, may be used to identify candidate merges.
 Infrequently-used accounts that cannot be merged are prime candidates for removal if subsampling is required for speed/resource management during training.